tjluoma/di/README.md

 That’s what these scripts allow you to do.

+(Note: _Technically_ these scripts do three things: Download, Install, and _Update_; but I didn’t want to prefix them with [dui](https://en.wikipedia.org/wiki/Driving_under_the_influence) and `diu` seemed awkward to type, so I went with a `di` prefix.)

 ## “But what about…?”

 There are lots of other ways to do this.

 [MacUpdate Desktop](http://www.macupdate.com/desktop) might be the easiest to use, but it’s $40/year, and seems to miss some apps that I use.
 Also, there’s no good way to tell it when to run, so it doesn’t solve the interruption problem.
+Also: although I have been working on these scripts for a long time, and I still use MacUpdate, there was a very troubling “experiment” which seemed to happen recently where MacUpdate was bundling additional software with downloads *and claiming it was a feature.* (See [Has MacUpdate fallen to the adware plague?](https://blog.malwarebytes.org/news/2015/11/has-macupdate-fallen-to-the-adware-plague/).)
+Every one of my scripts so far (and for the foreseeable future) downloads directly from the official website.

 [Homebrew Cask](http://caskroom.io/) does the same thing that [Homebrew](http://mxcl.github.com/homebrew/) does, except for regular apps.
 Cask solves the automation problem, in that you can schedule it to run whenever you want, but the whole system is built around the idea that someone else (other than you) will notice when an update to an app is available, and then submit it to the maintainers.
 That might make sense if an app doesn’t have its own update system, but for those that do, why not use them directly?